ls-paulattara/APDC/README.md

 apcd_api: for the sandbox account
 Each backend function is linked to its respective frontent (so the live account is using the apdc_api function and the sandbox account is using the apcd_api function)

-To run the project, the following steps are needed:

-1. npm run start
-2. Navigate to localhost:3000

 ### Objective